 In 1992 the Sealord agreement settled claims over commercial fisheries – it was worth $170 million.
 Another large settlement involving a number of tribes was the ‘Treelords’ deal in 2008, which included almost $200 million of forest land.

 Some tribes found the time and expense of treaty claims too much, and decided to bypass the tribunal and negotiate directly with the government.
-The Waikato–Tainui confederation of tribes were the first to do this and in 1995 agreed to a settlement worth $170 million.
+The Waikato–Tainui confederation of tribes, the first to do this, agreed to a settlement worth $170 million in 1995.